DCOR-dev/ckanext-dc_serve/README.rst

 This plugin implements:

-- The DCOR API for accessing DC datasets online.
+- The DCOR API for accessing DC datasets online (dcserv).
 - A background job that generates a condensed dataset after a resource has been created.
 - A route that makes the condensed dataset available via